WolfVox/wolfvox/README.md

 🛠️ Strategic Focus
 "Leading through code, managing through clarity."

-Gemini said
-Since you're positioning this account as a manager/corporate bridge for Wolfvox, Co., the profile should look professional, clean, and authoritative, while still retaining that "cool" developer aesthetic.

-Here is a refined, high-impact README.md template you can use.

 🐺 Wolfvox, Co. | Management Portal
 Welcome to the administrative hub for Wolfvox, Co.
 This account serves as the primary management layer for our organizational operations and repository oversight.